EngineerRunner/EngineerRunner.github.io/itch-script.md

  - Custom Extensions - make an extension!
  - More temporary variables, for runif and other similar blocks.
  - Loading from a file.
+# SPRITES WILL NEVER BE ADDED, AT LEAST IN THE TRADITIONAL, SCRATCH WAY.